Games & Quizzes

 /ˈstədē/

 devotion of time and attention to gaining knowledge of academic subject.
-Pieces of research.
-To focus on learning something usually at school.
+Pieces of research. devote time and attention to gaining knowledge of academic subject.

 /ˈCHalənj/

 invitation to compete/fight.
-Questions to determine correctness of some things.
+Acts of formally inviting people to compete.
 To formally invite someone to compete at something.

 /rəˈstrikSH(ə)n/